 - Brace your abdominal muscles and tighten your glutes.

-- Raise your hips off the floor until your knees, chest and shoulder are in line.
+- Raise your hips off the floor until your knees, chest, and shoulder are in line.

 - Pause in the above position for 10 seconds before you lower your hips on the floor.

-8. Seated Bend over Bodyweight Reverse Fly Hold
+8. Bent-over Reverse Fly Hold

 - Sit on a flat bench with your feet flat on the ground.